Cyril-CRGB/GazetteAnaliticsTools/README.md

 - install and use Git LFS for tracking the file
 - deleting the csv file with git filter-branch
 - forcing the push to github with the command "git push origin main --force"

+Some of the variables in the dataset contain NaN.
+- I had to check and remove those before studying correlations in the Notebook "study"